aryan0821/sync.io/README.md

 #### For Claude AI (Email Analysis):

+**Claude AI is used exclusively for email relevance analysis** to prevent spam in Slack.
+It analyzes each unread email to determine if it's relevant to project management before forwarding.

 1. Go to [console.anthropic.com](https://console.anthropic.com)
 2. Sign up or log in
 3. Navigate to **API Keys**
 4. Click **"Create Key"**
 5. Copy the key (starts with `sk-ant-`)
+6. Add to `.env` as `CLAUDE_API_KEY`

+**How Claude is used for emails:**
+- **Purpose**: Analyzes email relevance to prevent spam in Slack
+- **Input**: Email subject, sender, and content preview (first 500 chars)
+- **Output**: Relevance score (0.0-1.0), reasoning, and category
+- **Decision**: Only emails above confidence threshold (default: 0.6) are forwarded
+- **Model**: Uses Claude Sonnet 4.5 for analysis
+- **Fallback**: If Claude API is unavailable, uses keyword-based fallback analysis

+**What Claude analyzes:**
+- ✅ Relevant: Task assignments, bug reports, meetings, code reviews, project updates
+- ❌ Not Relevant: Marketing emails, newsletters, spam, personal emails, social notifications

 ### 6. Configure Environment Variables